srid/srid/content/Software/Haskell/haskell-template/philosophy.md

 ## Use opinionated base tools

 I originally created [[haskell-template]] to serve as the base template for my Haskell [[Projects]].
-As such, I wanted it to support by default include the following:
+As such, I wanted it to include by default the following:

 - [[Relude]] (because `Prelude` is dangerous)
 - [[haskell-language-server]] (because IDE integration from the get-go is invaluable)